 Are you looking for surf, sand and sun?
 Here are a few of Vancouver Island’s best beaches to explore.

 Not everyone can afford to head to the tropics.
-Luckily for us, Vancouver Island has its own set of beautiful vast sandy beaches (and they are far less busy than the tropical destinations south of the border).
+Luckily, Vancouver Island has its own set of beautiful, vast sandy beaches (and they are far less busy than the tropical destinations south of the border).

 This particular post will look at the best sandy beaches on the East Coast of Vancouver Island.

-If you are looking for sandy beaches on the West Coast, please read these two posts:
+If you are looking for the best sandy beaches on the West Coast of Vancouver Island, please read these posts:

 Vancouver Island’s Best Beaches – East Coast